What level of rules are observed at the SHSSO Invitational?

 We ask all supervisors to closely follow the invitational/regional rules for their events.
 We believe that the topics and challenges reserved by the rules for the State and National Tournaments are inappropriate for our invitational tournament.

 The New Gym is approximately 25 feet tall before you reach the rafters and other obstructions.
-This is the same location where Wright Stuff was held last year and we hope to have the ventilation system disabled to limit air movement.
+This is the same location where Flight was held last year and we hope to have the ventilation system disabled to limit air movement.

 How are rule disputes between teams and supervisors resolved?

 Students and coaches should make every effort to respectfully resolve any disputes directly with the Event Supervisor before seeking tournament assistance.
 Please note that we require our Event Supervisors to vigorously enforce all rules, policies, clarifications, and FAQs.
 Simultaneously, we also urge Event Supervisors to resolve ambiguous decisions in favor of the competitors, as indicated by General Rule 5.

 If students and coaches are unable to resolve a dispute with their Event Supervisor, the Head Coach for the team should file a written arbitration request at headquarters.
 The Event Supervisor will then be given an opportunity to respond in writing.
 The Tournament Directors will review all sides of the dispute - including possibly inspecting a device or speaking with the persons involved - before making the decision most consistent with the rules, policies, clarifications, and FAQs published by the national organization.
 All arbitration decisions from the Tournament Directors are final.

 Arbitration requests will be accepted until one hour after the Awards Ceremony concludes.

 Are teams held to the membership and composition rules set by the national organization?